Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ## Overview

 Multiple HTTP-triggered functions are created to show, list, register, process and remove webhooks on your SharePoint lists and document libraries.
-When receiving a notification from SharePoint, the service function will add a new item to the list `webhookHistory` (can be changed in environment variable `WebhookHistoryListTitle`), and record the event in Application Insights.
+When receiving a notification from SharePoint, the service function adds an item to the list `webhookHistory` (can be changed in environment variable `WebhookHistoryListTitle`), and records the event in Application Insights.

 ## Security of the Azure resources

-The resources deployed in Azure are configured with a high level of security:
+The resources are deployed in Azure with a high level of security:

-- The function app connects to the storage account and the key vault using a private endpoint.
+- The function app connects to the storage account using a private endpoint.
-- No public network access is allowed on the storage account and the key vault, except on specified IPs (configurable).
+- No public network access is allowed on the storage account.
-- Authorization is configured using the functions service's managed identity (no access key or legacy access policy is used).
+- All the permissions are granted to the function app's managed identity (no secret, access key or legacy access policy is used).
-- All the functions require a app key to be called.
+- All the functions require an app key to be called.

 ## Prerequisites